Death of Michael Jackson: Local

 Metal and hard rock acts who performed Jackson songs in tribute include Metallica, Chris Cornell, Steve Vai and Andy Timmons, Extreme, and CKY.
 Buckethead wrote a song entitled "The Homing Beacon", inspired by Jackson's film Captain EO.
 Statements of tribute came from rock musicians including Judas Priest bassist Ian Hill, Queen guitarist Brian May, members of Black Sabbath, former Skid Row frontman Sebastian Bach, Alice Cooper, Geoff Tate of Queensrÿche, Eddie Van Halen (who worked with Jackson during the recording of Thriller) and Slash (who played guitar on Jackson's single "Give In to Me").
 In October 2013, a tribute album was released featuring current and former members of Iron Maiden, Kiss, Motörhead, Testament, Guns N' Roses, Fozzy, Quiet Riot, Dio, Whitesnake, and Mr. Big, among others.

 Jackson's sister La Toya released her song "Home" on July 28 as a charity single in her brother's honor.
 All proceeds were donated to one of Michael's favorite charities.
-BET's annual 2009 Awards Ceremony aired three days after Jackson's death, on June 28, 2009, and included a tribute to him.
+BET's annual awards show aired three days after Jackson's death, on June 28, 2009, and included a tribute to him.
 Host Jamie Foxx said, "We want to celebrate this black man.
 He belongs to us and we shared him with everybody else."
 The ceremony featured performances of several of Jackson's songs, including pieces from his time with The Jackson Five and those from his solo career.
 Joe Jackson and Al Sharpton were in the audience, and Janet Jackson spoke briefly on behalf of the family.
-The show was the most-watched BET annual awards show in the awards shows history.
+The show was the most-watched in the awards shows history.